amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

     - Canny Algorithm:
         - Applies Gaussian blurring
         -  Finds intensity gradient of the image
-        - Applied non-maximum suppression (i.e removes pixels that are not edges)
+        - **Applied non-maximum suppression (i.e removes pixels that are not edges)**
         - Hysteresis - Applies thresholds (i.e if pixel is within the upper and lower thresholds, it is considered an edge)
 3. **Image Segmentation**
     - Partitioning images into different regions.
     - Different Techniques:
-        - Contours: Are continuous lines or curves that bound or cover the full boundary of an object in an image.
+        - **Contours**: Are continuous lines or curves that bound or cover the full boundary of an object in an image.
             - Very important in : Object Detection, Shape Analysis
-            - Open-CV's findContours require gray-scale image otherwise it will throw an error.
+            - Open-CV's findContours **require gray-scale** image otherwise it will throw an error.
-                - findContours doesn't require image to be passed to Canny Algorithm but if passed it will remove a lot of noise and hence let to easy processing (can help to reduce the number of unnecessary contours).
+                - findContours doesn't require image to be passed to **Canny Algorithm but if passed** it will remove a lot of noise and hence let to easy processing (can help to reduce the number of unnecessary contours).
                 - open-cv stores contours as a list of list.
 List contour1 stores all the points of one contour as a list for example.
             - **Sorting Contours**:
                 - **Sorting by Area** can assist in Object Recognition (using contours area).